Children's Behavioral Health OEC

-People who work with kids with challenging behaviors or mental health diagnoses have chosen one of the most demanding careers, but also one of the most rewarding.
-They go by different titles: Foster parent, family or child advocate, case worker, residential staff, activity therapists, educators and classroom aides.
+People who work with kids with challenging behaviors or mental health diagnoses have chosen one of the most demanding, yet most rewarding careers .
+They go by different titles: Foster parent, family or child advocate, care coordinator, behavioral health associate, residential staff, educators and classroom aides.
 They all share the commitment to help kids develop resiliency and skills necessary to face life's challenges.

 Students who successfully complete this program will be able to: